mac-comp127/bubble-blitz/README.md

 #### Unit testing

 You should also test your code with unit tests.
-In the test folder, run `CannonBallTest` and make sure that it passes.
+In the test folder, run `CannonBallTest`, uncomment the commented-out code, and make sure that the test passes.
 (The numbers in the test are already correct.)
 Add new test methods to check that `updatePosition` returns the expected boolean value, and that it does not change the position if the result would put it outside of the specified bounds.

 ### Part 1: Bubbles